Everest Base Camp Trek 14 Days

 In this trek with a heli return option package, you will enjoy a complete trekking experience and fly back to Kathmandu after completing the hike to Kala Patthar.
 As for the complete flying tour without the need for trekking, we have the Everest Base Camp Landing Helicopter Tour.

 This package will help you admire and soak in the beauty of the eastern Himalayas without breaking a sweat.
-Your flight will start from Kathmandu to Lukla and then to Pheriche to Kala Patthar.
+Your flight will start from Kathmandu to Lukla and then from Pheriche to Kala Patthar.
 Unlike the general flyover, you will actually get to land on the highest viewpoint of the region to admire the beauty of the Himalayas up close.